automl/ConfigSpace/docs/source/API-Doc.rst

 ==========

 It is often necessary to make some constraint on hyperparameters.
-For example we have one hyperparameter, which decides whether we use methodA or methodB, and each method has additional unique hyperparameter.
+For example we have one hyperparameter, which decides whether we use method b or method b, and each method has additional unique hyperparameter.
 Those depending hyperparameters are called *child* hyperparameter.
 It is desired, that they should only be "active", if their *parent* hyperparameter has the right value.